Double Knit Blanks

 Typically we dye skeins in our studio with a total circumference of about 2 metres.
 This means that at most, we repeat the colour way every 2m.
 There is always some variance with this but typically, this means that the resulting fabric of the sock can “pool” the colours, “micro-stripe” the colours or a combination of both.

-By creating a blank, a piece of fabric knit either with one strand for shawls, scarves or sweaters; or two strands for mitts, socks or “butterflied” shawls or scarves (see notes regarding this method below), we can transition the colours as a wash or gradient from one end of a strand of yarn, to the other.
+By creating a blank, a piece of fabric knit with 2 strands we can transition the colours as a wash or gradient from one end of a strand of yarn, to the other.
 The effect is amazing and can make a very plain fabric come alive in a wonderful way.
 Don’t think that plain is the only way to go.
-I have seen some marvellous lace work enhanced by the transitional colour change of a sock or shawl blank.
+I have seen some marvellous lace/colour work enhanced by the transitional colour change of a blank.

 So now that we understand the why and the construction of the blank, it is time to explain how to use a blank.

 Here is a quick tutorial on how to separate the fabric to get ready to work into your project.

 - Have a look at the fabric and identify the end with the red binding thread

 - Unhook the red thread from the last cast off stitch

 - Unravel the 2 yarns